BSoDium/clifford/README.md

-# Cliford
+# Clifford

-Cliford is a simple and highly customizable command line interface for your application.
+Clifford is a simple and highly customizable command line interface for your application.
 It is fully written in C++, and vcpkg support is planned.

 ## Features